 The flicker fusion threshold is the frequency at which a blinking light appears to be stable.
 It changes with luminance, color and psychological state (fatigue).

 You can’t study flicker fusion on a conventional monitor, because it’s impossible to accurately display the temporal frequencies required (~40-50Hz).
 I’m learning Arduino and wanted to cut my teeth on a simple circuit, so I built a flicker fusion threshold circuit that blinks an LED at arbitrary frequency.
 The circuit diagram and Arduino code are in this Instructable.

-Unlike this circuit in J Neurosci Methods, you don’t need any special hardware to build this circuit; the parts in a standard kit (say, the SunFounder superkit) should do the trick.
+You don’t need any special hardware to build this circuit; the parts in a standard starter kit should do the trick.
 You will need to replace the LED with an LED driver, however, to make the whole thing research grade.

 The tricky part of the circuit is to build a blinking LED that can also be dimmed.
 Dimming is usually achieved by changing the duty cycle of a square wave, a process called PWM (pulse width modulation).
 Fixed PWM is usually at a fixed, high frequency (around 500 Hz).

 A natural way to get blinking is to use a square wave at a custom low frequency.
 This can be achieved on the Uno using the TimerOne library.
 But how do you get both dimming and blinking?
 Easy: you multiply the low frequency and high frequency modulated signals.
 I’m multiplying the signals with an analog circuit that uses a PNP transistor.
 The output pin (collector) is only on when both inputs (base and emitter) are themselves on.
 Mind, there’s a leak current in there, so it’s not perfect multiplication, but it’s good enough.